When did Epicurus live?

 The Epicureans also said not to be afraid of the gods, because the gods did not interfere with people’s lives.
 When things happened, it was just because of natural, scientific causes, and nothing to do with the gods.

 Epicureans in the Roman Empire

 Epicureanism, like Stoicism, lasted throughout the Roman Empire.
 Lucretius was a famous Roman Epicurean in the time of Julius Caesar who wrote a long book on the subject, On the Nature of Things (De Rerum Natura).
 There were still some Epicureans as late as the 200s AD, but not really after that.

 Epicureans and Christianity

-Epicureans had an important influence on Christianity.
-The Christian idea that holy people should separate themselves from the world, not think about their bodies or about the things they own or their friends and family and focus just on Heaven owes something to Epicureanism (and to Buddhism).
+Epicureans may have had some influence on Christianity.
+The Christian idea that holy people should separate themselves from the world, not think about their bodies or about the things they own or their friends and family and focus just on Heaven seems to owe something to Epicureanism (and to Buddhism).

 But Christians hated Epicureans for denying the existence of heaven and hell, and the immortality of the soul, and for their reliance on pleasure as a good thing.
 So Epicureanism became less popular partly because of the rise of Christianity, and later medieval philosophers like Petrarch mostly made fun of Epicureanism and rejected it.

 Learn by doing: try to want fewer things – does that make you happier?